 One of the main reasons for the high failure rate of businesses transitioning from one generation to the next is a lack of liquidity.
 Sufficient cash or liquid assets may be needed to hire employees to fill the void left by the deceased family member and to weather a rocky transition period.
 Also, cash may be needed to pay family members who are not participating in business their share of the estate.
 Keeping family members who don’t participate in the business on as “silent partners” is usually not a good arrangement.
 This is true because it can be relatively easy for the family members in management roles of the business to manipulate profits to reduce distributions to non-working family members.
 In addition, non-participating family members can distract those family members actually working the business by constantly asking for profit and loss statements, questioning why capital expenditures may to be made, objecting to salary increases to family members, and demanding distributions from the business.
 Life insurance and key man insurance are two products that can often create liquidity at the death of a family member.

-As a business owner in Riverside, I may have a wonderful working relationship with my business partner.
+As a business owner in Southern California, I may have a wonderful working relationship with my business partner.
 However, upon my partner’s death or disability, I may not have that same relationship with my partner’s spouse.
-A properly funded buy-sell agreement combined with a life insurance trust could be the perfect vehicle to make an income tax free payment to the partner’s spouse in exchange for his or her share of the business, leaving the other partners free to continue to run the business with interference.
-Where a purchase of the business will be paid over time, the methodology of how the purchase price would be determined and how the payments will be made can be part of the structure of the Buy-Sell Agreement.
+A properly funded buy-sell agreement combined with a life insurance trust could be the perfect vehicle to make an income tax-free payment to the partner’s spouse in exchange for his or her share of the business, leaving the other partners free to continue to run the business with interference.
+Where a purchase of the business will be paid overtime, the methodology of how the purchase price would be determined and how the payments will be made can be part of the structure of the Buy-Sell Agreement.

 Don’t Forget the IRS

-Contact a Riverside Business Succession Planning Attorney Today
+Contact a Southern California Business Succession Planning Attorney Today